umaxtu/kOS-Sublime/README.md

 Usage
 =====

-With Package Control, you can just Add Repository `https://github.com/EdvardM/kOS-Sublime` and that should be it - then all files ending with '.kos' or '.craft' use k-OS mode by default.
+With Package Control, you can just Add Repository `https://github.com/EdvardM/kOS-Sublime`, after which you should be able to install the package (Package Control / Install Package -> kos) and that should be it - then all files ending with '.kos' or '.craft' use k-OS mode by default.